-Michael McGrath, one of the longest-tenured veterans of the Augusta University Athletics Department, is entering his 21st season as the head coach of the Jaguar women’s and men’s tennis programs.
+Michael McGrath, one of the longest-tenured veterans of the Augusta University Athletics Department, is entering his 22nd season in 2019-20 as the head coach of the Jaguar women’s and men’s tennis programs.

 With McGrath at the helm, Augusta Tennis has enjoyed unprecedented success and reached new heights since his first season in 1998-99.
 Augusta’s national recognition continues to grow with McGrath as the men’s team ascended the national rankings in 2016 with a No. 20 showing on the Intercollegiate Tennis Association (ITA) poll.

 On March 23, 2019, McGrath achieved 500 combined wins as the head coach for Augusta men’s and women’s tennis.
 Both squads returned to the conference tournament in 2019, while the mean remained nationally ranked.

 Men’s tennis standout Patrick Oliveira was named first team Peach Belt All-Conference in 2017 and 2018 and held a No. 10 national ranking for singles play.
 Augusta’s men’s team was ranked No. 49 nationally in the first rankings of the 2016-17 season and the women were No. 42.

 In 2015 and 2014 the Jaguar men made it back to the NCAA postseason with appearances at the NCAA Southeast Regional.
 The 2015 trip was the 14th NCAA trip all-time, it’s 12th in the last 15 seasons and it’s 10th in the last 11 years -- all under McGrath.
 The Jags reached a No. 21 national rank in 2015.
 Men's freshman Moritz Gehlhaus was named Peach Belt Conference Freshman of the Year in 2015.